 It just reminded me of fun summers with my family riding roller coasters and eating cheese coneys.
 My sister and I took silly selfies on The Beast, my dad won me a stuffed spider monkey in the basketball shooting game, and I added a couple more roller coasters to my list.
 And yes, there’s a list.
 A spreadsheet in fact, one that my dad keeps updated with all of the coasters we’ve ever been on.

 The trip reminded me of some of my favorite summer memories, and I recreated those in an outdoor kickoff to summer party this week for some friends.
 I’d originally thought about doing a summer favorite things party but decided to nix everyone bringing their favorite things to share and just provide all the food and fun instead.

 I started it out with my family’s summer staple – cheese coneys setup in a do it yourself bar complete with instructions on how to make the perfect cheese coney.
 We used my husband’s Cincinnati chili recipe for the cheese coney bar but you could easily use whatever chili recipe you prefer.
 Cincinnati chili is definitely one of those acquired tastes; people either love it or hate it.

 So what is the perfect cheese coney you ask?
 Bun + grilled hot dog + Cincinnati chili + hand shredded cheese + mustard + oyster crackers on top.
 And if you’re wondering why that recipe doesn’t include onions like a lot of coney recipes do, well because onions are gross.
 And they make me sick, so no onions at my parties.
 Ever.

 Last but not least, I created a fun little summer scavenger hunt for the kids (or adults) that’s perfect for an outdoor kickoff to summer party.
-You can print out the scavenger hunt, the cheese coney bar, and summer party printables I used by clicking on the images below.
+You can print out the cheese coney bar and summer party printables here.